metafacture/metafacture-playground/contributing.md

 Welcome!
 Thank you for contributing to Metafacture Playground.

 The following is a set of guidelines for contributing to Metafacture Playground and how to work together in an efficient and goal-oriented way.
-We use the simple GitHub workflow: the main branch in always the version that is actually deployed to production, new features are developed in feature branches, which are merged into the main after review in pull requests.
+We use the simple GitHub workflow: the main branch is always the version that is actually deployed to production.
+New features are developed in feature branches which are merged into the main after review in pull requests.
 See details on the [GitHub flow](https://guides.github.com/introduction/flow/).
 The agile methods we use are inspired by the [Scrum Guide](https://www.scrum.org/resources/scrum-guide).

 **Table of Contents**